boudra/moboudra.com/posts/software-is-about-people-not-code.md

 Writing code can be fun in itself, it can be an outlet for creativity and intellectual stimulation, but code is just a tool, a means to an end.

-The primary purpose of code is to create software that is useful and impactful.
+The primary purpose of code is to build software that is useful and impactful.
 That's why it's important to strike a balance between the technical aspects of coding and the software's intended impact.

 The impact of software is directly linked to the quality of its functionality, which in turn, is a reflection of the capabilities of team that developed it.
 Building excellent software begins with the team that develops it.